Academic Philosophy & Overview

 - Look for alternatives – Think and look for as many practical alternatives as possible.
 Look at the alternatives in terms of the time, money, skill level, or amount of energy you have to expend.
 Is it worth it?

 - Select the best alternative – After looking at each alternative, select the best one for you.
 Keep in mind the values that are important to you, the goals you are working toward, and the resources you have to work with.

 - Put the decision into action – Do not just sit on it!

 - Accept the responsibility – You need to accept the responsibility and consequences for making the decision.
 In other words, you must live with it!

 - Evaluate your results – Regularly evaluate your decisions.
 Decisions may need to be changed in the future.
 Decisions are rarely cast in stone.

-To give more students an opportunity to present their qualifications to UC campuses while continuing to provide a guarantee of admission to the highest-performing students, the University of California Board of Regents approved changes to the University's requirements for freshman admission.
-The changes will take effect for the fall 2012 entering class.
+To give more students an opportunity to present their qualifications to UC campuses while continuing to provide a guarantee of admission to the highest-performing students, the University of California Board of Regents approved changes to the University's requirements for freshman admission as of the year 2012.